openrepair/tools/dat/README.md

 ### `ords_problem_translations.csv`

 Work-in-progress to translate the entire ORDS dataset into each of English, Dutch, German, French, Spanish, Danish and Italian.
-This file is updated monthly with new translations.

 ### `ords_product_category_item_type_translations.csv`